Teva supports efforts to highlight the growing pressures on community pharmacists

-A recent survey by Chemist + Druggist magazine highlighted a worrying trend, with stress levels amongst UK pharmacists rising six percentage points over previous years.
-Other issues raised include 43% of respondents reporting trouble sleeping, 27% of respondents citing depression issues and 6% having suicidal thoughts.1
+A survey by Chemist + Druggist magazine highlighted a worrying trend, with stress levels amongst UK pharmacists rising six percentage points over previous years.
+Other issues raised include 43% of respondents reporting trouble sleeping, 27% of respondents citing depression issues and 6% having suicidal thoughts.
+01

-Teva says it backs efforts by industry charities such as Pharmacist Support to highlight growing pressures on community pharmacists, including the upcoming event on September 9 in the Houses of Parliament which is backed by the All-Party Pharmacy Group chair Sir Kevin Barron MP.
+Teva says it backs efforts by industry charities such as Pharmacist Support to highlight growing pressures on community pharmacists, including the event on 9th September 2019 in the Houses of Parliament which was backed by the All-Party Pharmacy Group chair Sir Kevin Barron MP.

 “Pharmacists are at the heart of many communities across the UK,” said Kim Innes, General Manager of Teva UK & Ireland.